 How the coronavirus pandemic has affected the golf calendar

-Two of the season’s majors, the Masters and US PGA Championship, have been postponed and not yet rescheduled.
+The Open has been cancelled for the first time since World War Two because of the coronavirus outbreak.

-Like all sports, golf is currently getting to grips with effects of the coronavirus pandemic.
+Royal St George’s Golf Club in Sandwich, Kent, was due to host the 149th edition of the tournament in July but the global pandemic has forced organisers to abandon hopes of staging the major this year.

-Postponements and cancellations have hit across the board, and here, the PA news agency looks in detail at the impact.
+Here, the PA news agency looks in detail at the announcement and the impact the Covid-19 crisis is having on golf as a whole.

 Advertising